paimpozhil/WhatPanel/README.md

 ##The IDEA:

-Easily & Lazily Host websites on multiple small VPS/Clouds instead of one large Dedicated server.
-Dont have single point of failure.
+*Easily & Lazily Host websites on multiple small VPS/Clouds instead of one large Dedicated server *Dont have single point of failure
-Provide as much isolation as you can between clients Allow Web w SSL/Domain aliasing/DNS/Emailing/Database in a single setup that is very easy to move around/scale/create dev environments
+*Provide as much isolation as you can between clients *Allow Web w SSL/Domain aliasing/DNS/Emailing/Database in a single setup *Very easy to move around/scale/create dev environments

 ##How to use?